-This course provides training and practical playing experience for chamber music groups.
-It is designed for capable woodwind players and is available to music majors and non-music majors who wish to develop their musicianship.
-Students will learn chamber music literature including quintets, quartets, and trios.
+This course provides students with training and practical playing experience in chamber music groups.
+It is designed for woodwind players and is available to both music majors and non-music majors.
+Students will learn and perform chamber literature including quintets, quartets, and trios.
 This course is repeatable for credit.
-Prerequisites: None Corequisites: None